 - pain that happens during or after having sex

-- painful urination or bowel movements, which are often worse around the time of your period
+- painful urination or bowel movements, which are often worse during your period

 - digestive discomfort

-Endometriosis pain can vary in intensity from person to person.
-Some people may experience mild discomfort, while others can have severe pain that greatly affects their daily life.
+Endometriosis pain can vary in intensity.
+Some people experience mild discomfort, while others can have severe pain that greatly affects their daily life.

 The amount of pain you experience may not speak to the extent of the endometriosis.
 For example, you may experience severe pain but have a mild case of endometriosis.